mhurd/kubernetes/README.md

 # kubernetes

 These are my notes and relevant yaml files for the setup of my Raspberry Pi cluster (4x Raspberry Pi 3 Model B's).
-Note this is relevant for these versions of Kubernetes and Docker:
+Note these were last used for these versions of Kubernetes and Docker:

 Kubernetes:
 ```text